 University of Central Florida (UCF)

-The department has openings for exceptional tenured or tenure-track faculty members, two in ECE plus an additional two in the areas of robotics and cyber security for two multi-disciplinary clusters.
+The department has openings for exceptional tenure-track faculty members, two in ECE plus an additional two in the areas of robotics and cyber security for two multi-disciplinary clusters.

-The cluster of Disability, Aging and Technology (DAT) has several open faculty positions at the entry-level level.
-The areas of interest include cooperative co-robotics, dynamics and control.
+The multi-disciplinary cluster of Disability, Aging and Technology (DAT) has several open faculty positions at the entry level.
+The areas of interest include cooperative co-robotics and dynamics and control.
 The DAT cluster seeks transdisciplinary engagement in research and education to link health and wellness interventions with technology applications so that effective and feasible health, behavioral, and assistive technologies can be used with diverse populations.
 More details can be found at our cluster website https://www.ucf.edu/faculty/cluster/disability-aging-technology/.

 UCF offers a competitive salary and start-up package as well as generous benefits.
 New faculty members have graduate student support and significantly reduced teaching loads during their first two years of tenure-track employment.